Human Resources Department Functions

-Human resources departments work in conjunction with individual department managers to evaluate employee performance.
-This department is responsible for creating the entire performance appraisal process.
-This process frequently occurs annually for many organizations.
-Thus, it’s important that the process is simple and straight-forward, yet is effective.
-Equitable practices must exist as appraisals are used as the basis for promotion, retention, and termination which can bring legal action if improperly executed.
-The department oversees this process making sure that all participants understand the process, that deadlines are adhered to, and that only qualified employees receive the rewards for exemplary performance reviews.
+HR management staff work with individual department managers to evaluate employee performance.
+This department creates and manges the entire appraisal process.
+This process occurs annually for many organizations.
+Thus, it’s important that the process is simple and straight-forward, yet effective.
+Fair practices must exist in the appraisal process.
+It is the basis for:

 5. Law Compliance

 Companies are responsible for the safety and equitable treatment of their employees.
 Laws exist to protect employees in a variety of areas.
 Failure to comply can bring countless lawsuits which can undermine a business’s profits.
-According to the U.S. Occupational Safety and Health Administration (OSHA), a workplace can reduce the cost stemming from injury and illness by 20 to 40 percent when the proper safety and health systems are in place.
-Human resources departments keep companies up-to-date with regulations by staying aware of these laws, disseminating the proper information, and creating procedures to ensure adherence to the laws by everyone.
+According to the U.S. Occupational Safety and Health Administration (OSHA):

 - A workplace can reduce the cost of injury and illness by 20 to 40 percent.